Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/kubernetes.md

 ## Requirements

 - Access to a Kubernetes cluster (minikube, gcp, etc. - all are fine)
-- Knowdledge of different services, like your Owncloud instance
+- Knowledge of different services, like your Owncloud instance

 We use [helm](https://helm.sh) to handle dependencies and configuration.